You are viewing a story from harrypotterfanfiction.com

 Victoire felt her body relax a little, and she let out a sigh.
 When she glanced up at Teddy, his gaze was determinedly fixed on the floor.
 “So how did you find out, then?” she asked her sister.

-“Quinn said that Van said that things hadn’t gone great, but wouldn’t get into detail.
-I went to ask you what that meant, but then you weren’t there, so I found Van, only he wouldn’t tell me anything.
+“Quinn said that Van said that things hadn’t gone great when he got home last night, but wouldn’t get into detail.
+I went to ask you what that meant this morning, but then you weren’t there, so I found Van, only he wouldn’t tell me anything.
 Then I got Hannah to pressure Micah—”